rogerdahl/ws2812b-neopixel-emulator/README.md

 * `delay()` should always be called in the animation loop, typically after each call to `pixels.show()`.
 A delay of 20ms corresponds to a refresh rate of 50Hz (1 / 0.02) and is typically a good value to start with.
 Refreshing the LEDs more often (delay value lower than 20ms) will probably not cause animations to look any smoother.
 To speed up the animation it's probably better to increase the step size than the refresh rate.

+* The emulator does not take into account that code runs more slowly on the device than on the PC.
+On the PC, virtually all the time will be spent in `delay()` calls but on the device, a non-significant portion of time is typically spent executing the program.
+The difference causes the sketch to run faster on the PC.
+The possible difference becomes larger the shorter the `delay()` is.

 #### Troubleshooting

 If the sketch works in the emulator but not on the device, some possible reasons are: